ntpt7921/RaspPi_AttendanceSystem/face_recognition/NOTE.md

 - [8]: [OpenCV Documentation](https://docs.opencv.org/4.x/)
   Must mention this.
 Choose the version that you have.
 I have locally version 4.5.1.
 Should not have much different between major version (4.x.x).
 - [9]: [Face Recognition with OpenCV](https://docs.opencv.org/4.x/da/d60/tutorial_face_main.html)
   Tutorial for the face module in OpenCV.
 Scary math.
 Example in C++ but the logic is the same.
 I skimmed through this.
-Read all the article if you dare.
+Read the whole article if you dare.